Variational quantum eigensolver

 In quantum computing, the variational quantum eigensolver (VQE) is a quantum algorithm for quantum chemistry, quantum simulations and optimization problems.
 It is a hybrid algorithm that uses both classical computers and quantum computers to find the ground state of a given physical system.
 Given a guess or ansatz, the quantum processor calculates the expectation value of the system with respect to an observable, often the Hamiltonian, and a classical optimizer is used to improve the guess.
 The algorithm is based on the variational method of quantum mechanics.

 It was originally proposed in 2014, with corresponding authors Alberto Peruzzo, Alán Aspuru-Guzik and Jeremy O'Brien.
 (Note: Full authors: Alberto Peruzzo, Jarrod McClean, Peter Shadbolt, Man-Hong Yung, Xiao-Qi Zhou, Peter J. Love, Alan Aspuru-Guzik and Jeremy L. O'Brien.
 All equally contributing.)
 The algorithm has also found applications in quantum machine learning and has been further substantiated by general hybrid algorithms between quantum and classical computers.
 It is an example of a noisy intermediate-scale quantum (NISQ) algorithm.

 Description

 Pauli encoding

-The objective of the VQE is to find a set of quantum operations that prepares the lowest energy state (or minima) of a close approximation to some target quantity or observable.
+The objective of the VQE is to find a set of quantum operations that prepares the lowest energy state (or minimum) of a close approximation to some target quantity or observable.
 While the only strict requirement for the representation of an observable is its efficiency in estimating its expectation values, it is often more straightforward if the operator has a compact or simple expression in terms of Pauli operators or tensor products of Pauli operators.

 For a fermionic system, it is often most convenient to qubitize: that is to write the many-body Hamiltonian of the system using second quantization, and then use a mapping to write the creation-annihilation operators in terms of Pauli operators.
 Common schemes for fermions include Jordan–Wigner transformation, Bravyi–Kitaev transformation, and parity transformation.